pinskylab/how_we_work/working_agreement.md

 ## Values
 1. Be nice and work hard.
 - Be considerate in speech and actions, and actively seek to acknowledge and respect the boundaries of fellow community members.
-- Make time for others; respect other's time
+- Make time for others; respect others' time
-- Your “best” can change daily, but always try your best.
+- Try your best, while recognizing your best can change daily
 2. We love science and we love life outside science.
 - Stay connected to what excites you about your work: explore and stay curious!
 - Make time for your personal life, so you can be your best self at work
 - Don’t push yourself to the point of exhaustion - if you do, your work will never be your best.
-3. Collaborate & share (add collaborate & open-minded?)
+3. Collaborate & share
 - We are a team: our colleagues are our resources, and you are a resource for our community
 - Don’t be afraid to ask for help, and offer help generously
 4. Normalize "I don't know yet"